An approach to categorification of some small quantum groups II: Introduction

 In order to show that a list of objects $\mathbb{X}$ yields an endomorphism algebra that is Morita-equivalent to the original category, one typically constructs a number of direct sum decompositions.
 Algorithmically, one factors the identity morphism of any object as a sum of idempotents, each of which factors through an object in $\mathbb{X}$.
 In the $p$-DG context, one needs a structure which is finer than a direct sum decomposition, which we dub a \emph{fantastic filtration}, or a \emph{Fc-filtration} for short.
 In Chapter \ref{sec-standardfiltrations} we define this structure, give an algorithmic determination for when a factorization is a Fc-filtration, and prove that all the direct sum decompositions that Lauda uses in \cite{Lau1} have this property.
 This feature of our paper should also be widely useful.

 Let us describe the structure of this paper.
 In Chapter \ref{sec-positivepDGalgebras} we provide background on $p$-DG algebras in general, and develop tools to analyze the Grothendieck rings of positive $p$-DG algebras.
 In Chapter \ref{section-symmetric-functions} we study the $p$-DG algebra of symmetric functions, which plays an important role in Lauda's category $\UC$.
 In Chapter \ref{sec-pdifferentialsonU} we define $\UC$ and a multiparameter family of $p$-differentials, each of which equips $\UC$ with the structure of a $p$-DG category.
 This family of $p$-differentials is exhaustive so long as $p \ne 2$.
 The classification of $p$-differentials is proven in Appendix \ref{sec-classification-of-dif}, where the exceptional $2$-differentials are also briefly discussed.
 There are two particular specializations of the parameters which are important, and which we denote $\dif_1$ and $\dif_{-1}$.
 In Chapter \ref{sec-standardfiltrations} we verify that the direct sum decompositions of Lauda yield Fc-filtrations if and only if $\dif=\dif_{\pm 1}$.
-In Chapter \ref{sec-decategorfication} we prove our main theorems (Theorem \ref{thm-itsanalghom} Theorem \ref{thm-cyclo-quot}).
-We define an $\mathbb{O}_p$-integral form of the small quantum group $\dot{u}_{\mathbb{O}_p}(\mf{sl}_2)$, and construct an isomorphism $\mathbb{O}_p$-algebras.
-We also construct a categorification of some representations of $\dot{u}_{\mathbb{O}_p}$ of small highest weights, using (universal) cyclotomic quotients.
+In Chapter \ref{sec-decategorfication} we prove our main results.
+We define an $\mathbb{O}_p$-integral form of the small quantum group $\dot{u}_{\mathbb{O}_p}(\mf{sl}_2)$, and establish an isomorphism (Theorem \ref{thm-itsanalghom})

+of $\mathbb{O}_p$-algebras.
+As an application we also construct a categorification of some simple representations of $\dot{u}_{\mathbb{O}_p}$ of small highest weights (Theorem \ref{thm-cyclo-quot}), using (universal) cyclotomic quotients.
 We leave a fuller discussion of categorification of finite dimensional highest weight $\mf{sl}_2$-modules to the sequel \cite{EQ2}.

+\paragraph{Acknowledgements.} Both authors would like to express their deep gratitude towards their advisor Mikhail Khovanov for many years of inspirational education, and for supporting this collaboration.
+They would also like to thank the anonymous referee for helpful suggestions.